-Bollington-now more town than village-is home to about 7,100 people.
+Bollington-now more town than the village is home to about 7,100 people.
 It lies in the Borough of Macclesfield, just outside that town and in close proximity with Kerridge.
 It is in the Bollin valley, the site being part of the former Macclesfield Forest, a vast area once owned by the Norman Earls of Chester.
 The forest became denuded over the centuries, not least by 'assarting by permit’ that is, the taking-in of areas of forest land for agricultural uses by permission of the Earls - no doubt by some kind of return agreement.

 The village is a delight to explore, and Its two-fold character is still in evidence as 'upper' Bollington Cross and 'lower’ or the valley bottom area, the latter becoming vastly expanded during the Industrial Revolution.
 Many houses and other buildings are of the local stone from the Kerridge hills.
 This includes the civic buildings for Bollington has a mayor and council.
 There are pleasant open areas and a number of access points to many places of natural and historical importance and much to interest the industrial archaeologist within and without the town.